-It is probably the question that most foreigners working or studying in Korea love to discuss and outsiders frequently ask or have heard rumours of.
-It’s true; Koreans have some of the worst working hours in the OECD.
-In fact, according to 2012 statistics, they were ranked 2nd in the OECD for Average annual hours actually worked per worker.
+Korea’s notoriously long working hours and overtime culture are among the most frequent points of discussion for foreigners working or studying.
+Outsiders unfamiliar with the country are also bound to have heard rumours about these conditions.
+It’s true – Koreans have some of the worst working hours in the OECD.
+In fact, according to 2019 statistics, they were ranked 2nd in the OECD for Average annual hours actually worked per worker (behind Mexico).
 In reality, there are some interesting and unique cultural forces in play which are causing Koreans to stay later at the office than others.

-The culture of working long hours in Korean companies are a result of a variety of influences: the epic rise from poverty to middle-class power; top – bottom hierarchy structures; constant reporting; micromanagement; perception; loyalty; face; and Noonchi.
+The culture of working long hours in Korean companies are a result of a variety of influences: the historical epic rise from poverty to middle-class power, distinct top-bottom hierarchy structures, constant reporting culture, micromanagement, perception, loyalty, face, and Noonchi.

 The ideal of noonchi (눈치) can have a variety of meanings.
 It often refers to how one can perceive the emotions and atmosphere of others by observing them without any communication which can also apply to the business setting.
-However, I prefer to refer to Noonchi as a silent set of expectations and rules placed on workers.
+However, I prefer to refer to Noonchi in the office context as a silent set of expectations and rules placed on workers.
 Often in the Korean corporate world, people will refer to what they call the Noonchi pyramid – this is the notion that in a Korean corporate setting the junior workers are “watching” (or mindful of) the actions and non-verbal cues of their mid-managers.
-The mid-managers are then “watching” the managers, the managers are “watching” the department heads and the department heads are “watching” the directors and finally, the directors are “watching” the family owners.
+The mid-managers are then “watching” the managers, the managers are “watching” the department heads and the department heads are “watching” the directors and finally, the directors are “watching” the executives (or dynastic family owners if you work in a chaebol).
 “Watching” is essentially referring to the idea of noonchi and how each level of hierarchy is concerned of how their superiors above them perceive their actions and how through noonchi they can determine the subliminal demands/desires of their managers.